Stacy Abrams, MA

 Tiffany Simon, MA

-Tiffany Simon is an early childhood specialist from Birmingham, AL. Over the past 16 years, Tiffany has taught every age group from birth to 14 years of age and every ability from typically developing to severe and profound disabilities.
+Tiffany Simon is an early childhood specialist from Birmingham, AL. Over the past 17 years, Tiffany has taught every age group from birth to 14 years of age and every ability level from typically developing to severe and profound disabilities.
 During this time, Tiffany fell in love with the early childhood field and learning about how crucial early intervention was for early brain development.
-This piqued interest pushed her to obtain a Master’s Degree at the University of Arizona in Special Education.
-After a decade teaching, Tiffany left the classroom to broaden her knowledge on infant toddler development and took a job as a professional development facilitator for the state of Arizona, which gave her the opportunity to get fully certified in the Program for Infant Toddler Care.
-Now a resident of Madison, AL, Tiffany is currently working as an Early Intervention Development Specialist at UCP of Huntsville.
+This motivating and ever-growing interest pushed her to obtain a Master’s degree at the University of Arizona in Special Education.
+After a decade teaching, Tiffany left the classroom to broaden her knowledge on infant and toddler development and procured a job as a professional development facilitator for the state of Arizona.
+This position ultimately gave her the opportunity to get fully certified in the Program for Infant Toddler Care as well as the Pyramid Model and Preventing Child Abuse and Neglect (PCAN).
+Now a resident of Madison, AL, Tiffany is currently working as an Inclusion Consultant with Child Care Enhancement with a Purpose at UCP of Huntsville.

 Kristie Tullis is a Board Certified and Licensed Behavior Analyst.
-Before becoming a Behavior Analyst with the Mobile County Public School System, Mrs. Tullis taught for nine years at both a nonprofit organization that provides services to individuals with autism and other developmental disabilities, as well as in the public school system in a unit designed for students who exhibit challenging behaviors.
-She lives in Satsuma, Alabama with her husband and eight-year-old daughter.
-She enjoys the warm weather and spending time with friends and family.
+Before becoming a Behavior Analyst with the Mobile County Public School System, she taught for nine years at both a nonprofit organization that provides services to individuals with autism and other developmental disabilities, as well as in the public school system in a unit designed for students who exhibit challenging behaviors.
+She lives in Satsuma, Alabama with her husband and nine-year-old daughter.
+She enjoys listening to podcasts, warm weather and spending time with friends and family.

 Mary Beth Vick, MA